ItzBotHulk/X-Clone/README.md

 # X-Clone
 The clone is build with the help of Tailwind Css.
+It is a responsible clone.